-The Endowment Committee oversees the management of the NHS Grampian Endowment Fund, which had assets at 31 March 2008 valued at £30.2 million.
+The Endowment Committee oversees the management of the NHS Grampian Endowment Fund, which had assets at 31 March 2009 valued at £25.4 million (31 March 2008 valued at £30.2 million).
+Since March 2008 the financial markets have seen significant decline as a result of the global financial crisis and as a result there was a deterioration in the value of our endowment funds.